 Gore Mountain has cross-country skiing at their Nordic Center, and McCauley Mountain features cross-country trails as well.
 However, you might also check out Garnet Hill Lodge in North River.
 The adjacent Siamese Ponds Wilderness Area contains close to 40 miles of mapped and marked trails.
 Also, Garnet Hill Lodge is not far from Gore, if you wanted to fit in both skiing hotspots during your ski vacation.

 Lapland Lake Nordic Vacation Center in Northville is another top notch facility that offers cross-country skiing and snowshoeing.
 The property features over 30 miles of scenic ski and snowshoe trails designed by former Olympian Olavi Hirvonen.
 Both Garnet Hill and Lapland Lake have lodging accommodations, so you can stay right where you're recreating, or read on for more lodging ideas.

-Stay at an Adirondack Resort With Top Notch Amenities
+Stay at an Adirondack Hotel With Top Notch Amenities

 Places to Warm Up & More Fun Things to Do on Your Ski Trip